Romeo and Juliet

 The set is simplistic with a platform at the back behined a screen, which is used to display the digital clock before being raised to reveal the platform.
 Underneath the platform there are two sliding walls which are used as an entrance, to bring on a bed, and to show more than one scene simultaneously.
 The bed is almost used as an emblem in the play, as it is used in scenes other than those between the lovers.
 The company estalished the scenes well.
 During the party the action takes place outside in what looks like the back alley.
 Lights can be seen beyond the open sliding walls, whilst the sound of music is heard inside.
 On the stairs to the platform people are seeing kissing and having a smoke.
 The scenes never feel static.
 The balcony scene was taken out to be replaced by a bedroom scene to which Romeo looks in from the audience, before entering the room.
 With the platform the balcony scene could have been kept in and I would have preferred it.

 This production looked at the play in a different light, which was both interesting and engaging.
 Whether this is relevant today is another matter, but it is worth seeing.
 The company also went to great lengths to establish the modern setting, which was enjoyable.
 However the leading actors did not impress me as the two main elements of the play, the lovers.
-This is good enough to see at a matinee performance.
+This is good enough to see at a Bargain.